Dental Bridges in Tucson

 What Is The Process Of Getting A Bridge?

-If one is getting a traditional or cantilever bridge, the process will typically take two appointments.
+If you are getting a traditional or cantilever bridge, the process will typically take two appointments.
 During the first visit, the dentist will prepare the teeth on either side of the gap by removing a portion of the enamel of each tooth.
-Then the dentist will make an impression or scan the teeth in order to make a bridge that will fit the space.
-Finally, one’ll get a temporary dental bridge to wear until the permanent bridge is ready.
+Then our dentist will make an impression or scan the teeth in order to make a bridge that will fit the space.
+Finally, you will get a temporary dental bridge to wear until the permanent bridge is ready.

-At the second appointment, the dentist will remove the temporary bridge and install the permanent one by cementing the crowns onto the teeth that abut the gap.
-The dentist may use a temporary adhesive so that one can try out the bridge for a couple of weeks and make sure it fits properly.
+At the second appointment, the dentist will remove the temporary bridge and install the permanent one by cementing the dental crowns onto the teeth that abut the gap.
+We may use a temporary adhesive so that one can try out the bridge for a couple of weeks and make sure it fits properly.

 How To Care For A Bridge?

-It’s easy to care for any type of bridge.
+It is easy to care for any type of bridge.
 In general, dentists recommend eating a normal diet but avoiding sticky foods like toffee or caramel.
-It’s important to practice good oral hygiene by brushing and flossing at least twice a day.
-One may need to use a floss threader so that one can floss under and around a dental bridge.
+It is important to practice good oral hygiene by brushing and flossing at least twice a day.
+You may need to use a floss threader under and around a dental bridge.

 How Much Does a Bridge Cost?